इंग्रजी शिका : Past in the Past | eSakal

 - पुण्याच्या बातम्या वाचण्यासाठी येथे ► क्लिक करा

-Now there are some sentences given below.
-They are either beginning or ending.
-You have to choose correct half part of it from the box given below.
+There are some sentences given below.
+You have to choose the correct half part from the box given below and complete the sentences.
+Study the first sentence.
+It is an example for you.

+The birthday-boy had already cut the cake, he had forgotten his important documents, Bheem had already slept in his bedroom, my mother had already washed her hands, the doctor had discharged him, he had reached Vishalgad safely, the plane had left, his wife had completed cooking, the students had already taken their seats, She had never seen such beautiful flowers

 Complete the following sentences.